-- 1.1 Safeguarding is a priority consideration within the parameters of Human Trafficking and Modern Slavery. - 1.2 People across the region are aware of the risks identified within County Lines (incl.
+1.1 Safeguarding is a priority consideration within the parameters of Human Trafficking and Modern Slavery.

+- 1.2 People across the region are aware of the risks identified within County Lines (incl.
 Cuckooing) and are safeguarded from all aspects of criminal exploitation. - 1.3 All Children and young people who are subject to or at risk of Child Sexual Exploitation are identified and safeguarded effectively, consistently and at the earliest opportunity

-Priority Objectives Where Are We Now?
-What Improvements Are Needed To Fulfil Lead Safeguarding Board Management Group Lead: By When Status at March 2019 Objectives?
-1.1 Safeguarding is There are Understand the WBSAB/WBSCB - May 2018 Links have been made a priority tentative links wider impacts and with the human consideration between WBSBs issues the Modern trafficking forum and within the and the Western Slavery Act has on they attend QPMG parameters of Bay Anti Human Safeguarding.
-WBSAB/WBSCB Quality & September meetings on a 6 Human Trafficking Forum.
-Performance 2018 monthly basis to feed Trafficking and Most First in data.
+Prior rity Objectives Where Are We Now?
+What Improvements Are Needed To Fulfil Objectives?
+Lead Safeguarding Board Management Group Lead: By When Status at March 2019 a c Safeguarding is a priority consideration within the There are tentative links between WBSBs and the Western Understand the wider impacts and issues the Modern Slavery Act has on WBSAB/WBSCB May 2018 Links have been made with the human trafficking forum and they attend QPMG l· parameters of Human Trafficking and Bay Anti Human Trafficking Forum.
+Most First Safeguarding.
+WBSAB/WBSCB Quality & Performance September 2018 meetings on a 6 monthly basis to feed in data.